 The Executive Committee

 We are delighted to have a large and diverse leadership team for the Cultural Evolution Society.
-The structure of this Executive Committee reflects our dedication to diversity as critical to serving the mission of this society—with the standard roles for president, secretary, and treasurer supported with eight additional members-at-large who represent diverse research fields and geographic regions where our members are active.
-A male and female student representative are also onboard.
+The structure of this Executive Committee reflects our dedication to diversity as critical to serving the mission of this society—with the standard roles for president, secretary, and treasurer supported with eight additional members-at-large (and two student representatives) who represent diverse research fields and geographic regions where our members are active.

 - Fiona Jordan, Secretary